AustralianBioCommons/gen3schemadev/docs/gen3schemadev/troubleshooting.md

 first node.
 Note that unknown field names are now rejected rather than ignored, so a typo like `descriptoin` fails here instead of silently producing a schema with that field missing.

+## "rule violations across N of M schemas"

+**Error message:** a list grouped by file, with each violation prefixed by the rule that produced it, such as `[link_props_exist]`.

+**Cause:** one or more nodes break a Gen3 business rule — a link with no matching property, a data file node with no `core_metadata_collections` link, a property with neither `type` nor `enum`.

+**Fix:** `validate` checks every schema before reporting, so this is the complete list; there is no second round of failures waiting behind it.
+Work through the nodes named, then run it again.
+Note that earlier versions stopped at the first violation, so a dictionary with several problems appeared to have only one.

+## "documentation reference points at a term that does not exist"

+**Warning message:** names the file, the property path and the reference, for example `_definitions.yaml  file_format.term  ->  _terms.yaml#/file_format`.

+**Cause:** a `term` block references a key that `_terms.yaml` does not contain.

+**Fix:** either add the missing key to `_terms.yaml` or remove the `term` block from that definition.
+This is a warning rather than an error because a `term` is an ontology pointer used for documentation, not a JSON Schema keyword — nothing about the shape of your data depends on it, and validation continues with the term left out.
+The dictionary Gen3 publishes currently carries one of these, so seeing it is not necessarily a mistake in your own dictionary.

+## "could not be resolved, so no schema was checked against the metaschema"

+**Error message:** names the missing reference and every other reference in the dictionary that points at nothing.

+**Cause:** a `$ref` outside a `term` block points at a definition that does not exist — a typo in the path, or a definition that was renamed or deleted while references to it remained.

+**Fix:** add the missing definition, or remove the reference to it.
+Resolution has to finish before any schema can be checked, so this stops validation rather than degrading it: checking only the parts that did resolve would mean reporting success for a dictionary that was never fully read.

+## "schemas could not be resolved and were not checked"

+**Error message:** names each schema that went into resolution but did not come out.

+**Cause:** usually a schema with no `id`, which resolution cannot key, or one whose references could not be followed.

+**Fix:** check that each schema named has an `id` and that its references resolve.
+This is an error rather than a warning because earlier versions printed `SUCCESS` for the schemas that resolved and said nothing about the rest — a dictionary could pass with most of it unchecked.

 ***